Documentation could also mean manuals, user guides, knowledge base articles, etc. depending on how you refer to them in your organization.

-This new version will appear in your version history.
-You can reference all versions at any point from this version history in order to track how your product evolves over multiple releases.
+This new version will appear in your version history table.
+You can reference all versions at any point from this version history table in order to track how your product evolves over multiple releases.

 From the actions menu on the saved version, click Copy.

 Remove the 'Copy of' prefix from the Title

 Set the Space to your publication Confluence space